Gardens Casino

 The Gardens Casino is a cardroom casino located in Hawaiian Gardens, California.
 The casino was founded in 1997 and only offers card games.
 The casino started with a space of 59,900 square feet.
 In 2016, the casino underwent a $90 million renovation and expanded to 200,000 square feet.

 In 2017, the casino faced a possible loss of license after admitting it failed to follow federal anti-money laundering laws.
 Keith Sharp, the Gardens Casino’s general counsel, stated managers have taken responsibility for the failure and "have made tremendous steps in improving our programs".

-On December 5, 2019 California Attorney General Xavier Becerra announced a $3.1 million settlement with Hawaiian Gardens Casino for “misleading gambling regulators and violating the Bank Secrecy Act.”
+On December 5, 2019, California Attorney General Xavier Becerra announced a $3.1 million settlement with Hawaiian Gardens Casino for “misleading gambling regulators and violating the Bank Secrecy Act.”
 The settlement was in addition to the $2.8 million penalty imposed on the casino by the U.S. Treasury Department’s Financial Crimes Enforcement Network.
 The casino was also required to complete a 24-month compliance period to meet the terms of the settlement.

-The television webcast show, Poker Night in America, has hosted shows at the casino with an upcoming live show set to be broadcast in March 2018.
+The television webcast show, Poker Night in America, has hosted shows at the casino, including a live show that was broadcast in March 2018.